radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 An environment is where a RadiantOne product lives.
 Each environment is completely isolated and contains endpoints to access different applications.
 Each instance of Env Ops Center has a predefined number of production and non-production environments that can be created for production, development, quality assurance, and staging purposes.

-The number of each type of environment available depends on the tier selected during the initial configuration of your Env Ops Center instance.
-If you would like to adjust the number of production or non-production environments, please contact your Radiant account manager.

 ## Getting Started

 Before setting up your environment, you need the following:

-- Your environment tier.
 - The version number that corresponds with your instance.
 - If you are importing a configuration file, ensure you have the correct file type saved and ready to go.